scskalicky/zotero_tutorial/zotero_and_Rstudio.md

 If you have not connected via R Studio before, you will likely need to authenticate, which means creating either a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) or [ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh).

-I have experienced a few issues with this primarily because I have used more than one github account through R Studio and setting the credentials can get messy.
+I have experienced a few issues with this primarily because I have used more than one GitHub account through R Studio and setting the credentials can get messy.
 If you're familiar with bash and command line git, you can always use the terminal within R Studio to try to sort these things.
 However, I've found that if you use the HTTPS method of cloning into a repo, you can append your username to the URL to at least avoid some credentialing issues:

 ***